 Impact on Team Performance:

-Regularly ask your team for feedback on your leadership style.
-This can help you identify areas for improvement and build stronger relationships with your team.
+Seek Feedback: Regularly ask your team for feedback on your leadership style.
+This can help you identify areas for improvement and build stronger relationships with your team members.

-What leadership style do you resonate with the most?
+What leadership style do you use most often?
 Share your thoughts in the comments below!